LeoGrin/tabular-benchmark/README.md

-If you want to compare you own algorithms with the models used in this benchmark for a given number of random search iteration, you can use the results from our random searches, which we share as a csv file at this address.
+If you want to compare you own algorithms with the models used in this benchmark for a given number of random search iteration, you can use the results from our random searches, which we share as two csv files located in the `analyses/results` folder.

 ## Using our code